skulldoggery/skulldoggery/README.md

 - Do you enjoy feeling outraged by vulgar code?

-- Do otentatious solutions reinforce your confidence as a developer?
+- Do ostentatious solutions reinforce your confidence as a developer?

 - Do monstrosities pushed to prod abate your imposter syndrome?